 A zero is pretty easy to figure out, and a 10 is the worst pain you’ve ever had.
 In between, who knows the difference between 3, 4, 5, and 6?

 For a short-term intense pain, say in childbirth, your best guess at that moment may be fine.
 And all you need is relief.
-But if you’re among the estimated 23.4 million adults who experience a lot of pain over months, more than 10 percent of the population, your doctor really needs to know how that pain is affecting your life and help you come up with a package of solutions both to reduce pain and cope.
+But if you’re among the estimated 50 million adults who experience a lot of pain over months, your doctor really needs to know how that pain is affecting your life and help you come up with a package of solutions both to reduce pain and cope.

-In a New England Journal of Medicine editorial, Jane Ballantyne, MD, and Mark Sullivan, MD, argue that the sole focus on pain in the current scale has nudged doctors into prescribing too-high dosages of painkillers to patients with daily pain.
-Patients run the risks of side effects, including overdosing and even death, and also may not fully explore other options.
+In a New England Journal of Medicine editorial, Jane Ballantyne, MD, and Mark Sullivan, MD, argued that the sole focus on pain in the early 2000s pushed doctors into prescribing high dosages of painkillers to patients with daily pain.
+As a result, patients ran the risk of side effects, including overdosing and death, and may not have fully explored other options.

-After all, a more potent prescription may reduce your pain but, if it makes you groggy and you can’t drive safely at night and end up feeling isolated, your pain could get worse when unmedicated, and you’ll need more painkillers to cope.
+After all, a more potent prescription may reduce your pain but, if it makes you groggy and you can’t drive safely at night and end up feeling isolated, your pain could get worse when you’re unmedicated, and you’ll need more painkillers to cope.
+Addiction and a downward spiral could follow.

-That sort of pain is harder to diagnose or treat, and pain sufferers are too often met with disbelief.
-How insulting to be told a pain is “all in your head”!
-It isn’t imaginary.
-The truth: a link to emotions doesn’t make a pain more comfortable or mean you’re not eager to pursue your life.
-It does mean that you may need to directly address emotional issues and guard yourself against letting pain push you into depression.
+That sort of pain is harder to diagnose and treat, and pain sufferers are too often met with disbelief.
+Chronic pain isn’t imaginary.
+The truth is that a link to emotions doesn’t make a pain more comfortable or mean you’re not eager to pursue your life.
+It does mean that you may need to address emotional issues directly and guard yourself against letting pain push you into depression.

-As a woman, don’t compare your experience to your husband’s.
+Women shouldn’t compare their experience to their husband’s.
 Women may become dependent on prescription painkillers more quickly than men.
 They are also more likely to have chronic pain, get a prescription painkiller, be given higher doses, and use them for longer time periods.

 If a different prescription will allow you to work more hours or have a social life, it’s a good idea.
 If changes in diet, a support group, meditation, massages, or spending time with a dog also move you up the quality-of-life scale, that’s even better.

 Foods that are generally good for you are often anti-inflammatories that fight pain.
-These include cherries, spinach and kale, almonds and walnuts, soy, and fatty fish like salmon and sardines.
-Consider cutting out sugar and alcohol.
+Examples include:

 Christopher Nystuen, MD, MBA